 Trying talking to someone for mental illnesses, such as a support group or close friends and family.
 Opening up about your concerns or problems to trusting people can help a lot more than covering it up with more drugs or alcohol.
 For physical illnesses, try using all natural medicines and vitamins to help.
 These can help exceedingly more and will not end in relapse.

-Listed above are five behaviors you should watch out for when worried about relapsing.
-If you keep track of these warning signs, you will not be tempted to turn to drugs and/or alcohol again to handle your problems.
+Listed above are five addictive behaviors you should watch out for when worried about relapsing.
+If you keep track of these warning signs and addictive behaviors, you will not be tempted to turn to drugs and/or alcohol again to handle your problems.

 For more information on what addictive behaviors to avoid to prevent relapse, call 4Rehabilitation toll-free today.